-Revenue from operations comprises of sales of goods after the deduction of discounts, goods and service tax and estimated returns.
+Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
+The transaction price of goods sold and services rendered is net of variable consideration on account of various discounts and schemes offered by the Company as part of the contract.
 Discounts given by the Company includes trade discounts, volume rebates and other incentive given to the customers.
 Accumulated experience is used to estimate the provision for discounts.
-Revenue is only recognised to the extent that it is highly probable a significant reversal will not occur.
+Revenue is only recognized to the extent that it is highly probable a significant reversal will not occur.

-Revenue from the sale of goods is recognised when control of the goods has transferred to our customer and when there are no longer any unfulfilled obligations to the customer.
+Revenue from the sale of goods are recognized when control of the goods has transferred to our customer and when there are no longer any unfulfilled obligations to the customer.
 Depending on the contractual terms with the customers, this can be either at the time of dispatch or delivery of goods.
-This is considered the appropriate point where the performance obligations in our contracts are satisfied as the Company no longer has control over the inventory.
+This is considered the appropriate point where the performance obligations in our contracts are satisfied as the Company no longer have control over the inventory.

 Our customers have the contractual right to return goods only when authorized by the Company.
-As at 31 March 2022, an estimate has been made of goods that will be returned and a liability has been recognised for this amount.
+As at 31 March 2023, an estimate has been made of goods that will be returned and a liability has been recognized for this amount.
 An asset has also been recorded for the corresponding inventory that is estimated to return to the Company using a best estimate based on historical experience.